AyahHelal/ayahhelal.github.io/_pages/home.md

 I also hold an MSc in Computer Science from the American University in Cairo, where my dissertation focused on optimization algorithms for QAP problems.

 I enjoy teaching and research, and I am always looking for new ways to apply my skills to solve real-world problems.
+I worked in the University of Exeter for 2 years, before I moved north, and joined Manchester Metropolitan University.